This article is from a 2012 investigation near southern New Hampshire (USA).

 I say, “Show me a ‘yes’.”
 I wait to see what the pendulum does.

 I think I tried about five or six different pendulums.
-Each time, the response was nearly identical, though the pyrite pendulum seemed most sensitive at that one location.
+Each time, the response was nearly identical.

 Was the entity someone named Fanny?
 Yes.
 That was a dramatic swing from a full stop.

 Did she have something to say?
-Yes, maybe… that evoked a sudden halt to the pendulum movement, followed by an indecisive waver I could almost (not fully) attribute to the breeze.
-It was sort of a yes, but not entirely clear.
+Yes, maybe… it was sort of a yes, but not entirely clear.

 It was a mystery, and remains one.

-I’m always enthusiastic about mixing low-tech research methods with sensitive, scientific tools.
-I’m hoping they’ll lead us to results we can document with the scientific method.
-Alternatively, they may lead us to better “what if?” questions.
+I’m always enthusiastic about mixing Sean’s low-tech research methods with sensitive, scientific tools.
+They may lead us to better “what if?” questions.

-In addition, I may conduct more research at the “cemetery that’s not a cemetery” and the area around a nearby ball field, but — for now — if you know the location, I hope you won’t broadly publicize it.
+For now, if you know the location, I hope you won’t publicize it.
 If the site attracts too much attention, it may limit our ability to visit the site for undisturbed research.